-The Best Meal Kit Delivery Services In Canada
+13 Best Meal Kit Delivery Services In Canada: Dine in Style with a Meal Kit Subscription

-These days, it only takes a few minutes to order your meals online, and have them delivered right to your doorstep, ready to serve in less than 30 minutes.
-In this article, I’ll review all of the big Canadian meal kit delivery companies, as well as several smaller, regional offerings.
+These days, it only takes a few minutes to order your meals online and have them delivered right to your doorstep, ready to serve in less than 30 minutes.
+In this article, I’ll review all of the major Canadian meal kit delivery companies, as well as several smaller, regional offerings.

 How Does Meal Kit Delivery Work?

-While there are a number of meal kit delivery services to choose from, most of them work the same way.
-The first step is to register and order a meal box to be delivered to your doorstep each week.
-Most services allow you to order 2-4 meals per box, with servings for up to 4 people.
+While there are several meal kit delivery services to choose from, most work the same way.
+First, you need to register and order a meal box to be delivered to your doorstep each week.
+Most services allow you to order 2-4 meals per box, serving up to 4 people.
 Some companies have family boxes available for larger orders.

-The food is shipped on ice, in boxes designed to keep the food cool for several hours.
+Meal kits are shipped on ice by the meal kit service, in boxes designed to keep the food cool for several hours.
 If you’re not home, the box will be left on your doorstep, or you can choose to have it delivered directly to a neighbour’s house.

 Inside, you’ll find all of the ingredients needed for your meals, along with recipe cards containing step-by-step instructions for preparing the food.
 Most recipes are meant to be prepared in under 30 minutes, perfect for families on the go.
 From what I can tell, all of the companies I’ve covered below will allow you to cancel your subscription anytime, at no extra cost, making meal kit delivery a fairly risk-free proposition.